NickshihU7/EE6470/Final/README.md

 # Final Project - 1D Fast Fourier Transform (1D FFT)

-## The Goal of This Project

-The goal is to implement a 16-pt FFT module with a multi-core riscv-vp platform.
+In the final project, I'm going to implement a 16-pt FFT module with a multi-core riscv-vp platform.
 In this project, I implemented the FFT core module on both single core platform and multi-core platform to compare the performance between w/ and w/o parallelism.
 In addition, to get the exact simulated time of the FFT core, a HLS FFT module is also implemented.

 ## The algorithm of DIF FFT